 Benefits of Pull-ups

-Pull-ups are a great way to strengthen, not only your upper arms but also the neck, shoulders, upper back, abdominals.
-And just using your own body weight.
+Pull-ups are a great way to strengthen your upper arms, neck, shoulders, upper back and abdominals.
+And with your body weight alone.

 Strengthening the back as well as the no-impact movement may help reduce back pain.

 As there is a lot of tension in the hands when pulling your weight, pull-ups can help strengthen your grip.

 As with most exercise routines, pull-ups are a plus for overall fitness and a great frictionless addition to a workout plan.

 But they’re pretty tough!
 Especially doing more than 2 or 3 repetitions unless you are super strong already.

 We’ve gone into more detail in our article about the types of pull-ups, executing your first proper pull-up and different kinds of pull-up equipment.